crgarcia8/Simple-Counter-with-redux/README.md

 This is a project for show a simple code for add redux to react

+## Example Live

+You can show this project live in https://crgarcia8.github.io/Simple-Counter-with-redux/

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).